gmetais/grunt-devperf/README.md

 #### Modifying the warnings

-In the Gruntfile, you can change any of these by writing the `warnings` option.
+In the Gruntfile, you can change any of them by adding a `warnings` option this way:

 ```js
 grunt.initConfig({